 The Forbidden City of China took 15 years to build and was constructed between 1406 and 1420.
-Surviving within the ancient complex are 980 buildings and a grand total of 8,707 rooms.
+Surviving within the ancient complex are 980 buildings and a total of 8,707 rooms.
 The entire complex covers 720,000 meters or 2,362,204.80 square feet of land.
 It was built in the traditional style, with the architecture reminiscent of other traditional palace architecture in China.

 These ancient wooden structures are incredibly well preserved and have led in part to the Forbidden City having been named a World Heritage Site in 1987.
 This incredible collection of buildings, now home to the Palace Museum, is filled with an extensive collection of artifacts and artwork from the Ming and Qing Dynasties as they have been since they were entrusted to the Palace Museum in 1924.
-A part of the former collection of the museum can be viewed at the National Palace Museum in Taipei, which split off from the main Palace Museum after the Chinese Civil War.
+A part of the museum's former collection can be viewed at the National Palace Museum in Taipei, which split off from the main Palace Museum after the Chinese Civil War.
 For this collection of art and artifacts alone, the Forbidden City is worthy of a visit by tourists from all over the world.
 The extensive art collection is amazing to view and fascinating to study and can provide days of entertainment for those willing to wander the galleries and take their time in exploration.

-The historic significance and age of the buildings themselves add to the splendor of the site, making it a must-see location for anyone touring through Asia, and worthy of consideration for those unsure of where to take their next vacation.
-The Forbidden City was named in the Chinese language for the North Star, believed to be the home of the celestial emperor.
-As the home of the terrestrial emperor, the Forbidden City was considered to be the Earthly counterpart to this terrestrial wonder and was named "Forbidden" because of the requirement of permission from the emperor for anyone to enter or leave the city.
-Today the Chinese refer to the site as Gugong, which translates to mean the "former palace".
+The historical significance and age of the buildings themselves add to the site's splendor, making it a must-see location for anyone touring through Asia and worthy of consideration for those unsure of where to take their next vacation.
+Believed to be the celestial emperor's home, the Forbidden City means the 'North Star' in Chinese.
+As the terrestrial emperor's home, the place was considered the Earthly counterpart to this terrestrial wonder.
+It was named 'Forbidden' because of the emperor's requirement for permission for anyone to enter or leave the city.
+Today the Chinese refer to the site as Gugong, which translates to mean the 'former palace'.

 The history of the construction of this fantastic complex is of great interest.
 The entire Forbidden City was said to require more than a million workers, and the Phoebe Shennan wood used in the construction of the buildings was transported from the jungles of southwestern China all the way up to Beijing for the palace.
-The marble blocks used in parts of the Forbidden City came from a quarry near Beijing itself, and the "golden bricks" used in paving the floors of the major halls were specially baked in Suzhou for the imperial palace.
+The marble blocks used in parts of the Forbidden City came from a quarry near Beijing itself, and the 'golden bricks' used in paving the floors of the major halls were specially baked in Suzhou for the imperial palace.

-Though war and arson have touched the Forbidden City over the centuries, it has largely survived intact and became the seat of the Qing Dynasty until the last Emperor of China, Puyi, abdicated in 1912.
-Puyi retained use of the inner courts of the Forbidden City while the outer courts were opened to the public in an agreement with the new Republic of China government until he was evicted after a coup in 1924 at which time the Palace Museum was established in the no longer Forbidden City.
+Though war and arson have touched the Forbidden City over the centuries, it has largely survived intact and became the Qing Dynasty's seat until the last Emperor of China, Puyi, abdicated in 1912.
+Puyi retained use of the inner courts of the Forbidden City.
+In contrast, the outer courts were opened to the public in an agreement with the new Republic of China government until he was evicted after a coup in 1924.
+At that time, the Palace Museum was established in the no longer Forbidden City.

 If you are more interested in art than in architecture, you will not be disappointed.
-Although some of the artwork was taken away to Taipei, much still remains of the original art and artifacts that have been kept by the Palace Museum in the Forbidden City.
-There were over a million artifacts stored in the Forbidden City, and it is also the home of the largest collection of ancient books and documents in the country in the imperial libraries.
+Although some of the artwork was taken away to Taipei, much remains of the original art and artifacts have been kept by the Palace Museum in the Forbidden City.
+There were over a million artifacts stored in the Forbidden City.
+It is also the home of the largest collection of ancient books and documents in the country in the imperial libraries.
 Audits and searches of the Forbidden City coupled with the arrival of artifacts from many other museums all around China and purchases and donations from the public have much replenished the artifacts in the Palace Museum, restoring it nearly to its former glory.

-The Forbidden City is an incredible place to explore and is absolutely worthy of a visit by anyone interested at all in Chinese art or history, ancient architecture, or royalty.
+The Forbidden City is an incredible place to explore and is absolutely worthy of a visit by anyone interested in Chinese art or history, ancient architecture, or royalty.
 It is an incredible sight to see and filled with many wonders of China.